Sunday, 10 May 2020

 Brightlingsea Regent 0 Torquay United 3 (Saturday 6th October 2018) FA Cup Third Qualifying Round (att: 470)

 The new shifts at work meant doing plenty of cover weeks, which could mean working anywhere between Eastcote and Uxbridge on the Metropolitan line on either day shift.
-On the plus side it offered me weekends off.
+On the plus side, it offered me weekends off.

-When Tony Foster suggested a trip to the Essex coast for this interesting tie he solved me from plenty of pondering where to go.
+When Tony Foster suggested a trip to the Essex coast for this interesting tie he saved me from plenty of pondering where to go.
 I wanted a new venue to me and he was of similar thoughts, especially if it was for an FA Cup game.

 The competition was clearly not in vogue in the higher echelons of the game, but it still meant the world to smaller clubs and particularly non-league sides who dreamed of glory while management also considered the valuable prize money.

-It was literally a wake up call when I opened the curtains and looked at the foul weather outside after what had been a pleasant week.
+It was literally a wake-up call when I opened the curtains and looked at the foul weather outside after what had been a pleasant week.
 It was very windy and raining.
 It certainly blew the cobwebs away from my previous evening’s indulgence.

 It was an excellent spot, just a minute from the Cherry Tree pub where we watched the end of the Leeds v Brentford match among a scattering of friendly locals before grabbing an excellent lunch next door at Mac’s Plaice.